 Like many cities across the country Portsmouth is facing a serious problem with air quality.
-Our Local Cycling and Walking Infrastructure Plan (LCWIP) plays a big part in improving air quality, and we are also working on our Local Transport Plan, which prioritises delivering cleaner air.
+Our draft Local Cycling and Walking Infrastructure Plan (LCWIP) plays a big part in improving air quality.

 The charging Clean Air Zone (CAZ) is only one small part of the work we are undertaking to tackle air pollution and climate change in the city.
 This is supported by a number of other activities, such as: